uplink-systems/terraform-module-azuread-group/README.md

 The module **terraform-module-azuread-group** is intended to create groups in Azure AD following my business needs standards.
 The module scopes all types/combination of groups (Security/Unified, Assigned/Dynamic) in one resource depending on the variable values provided.

-#### Tasks & ToDos

-- [x] Create and manage groups with static assignment
-- [x] Manage static assignments for users, groups and service principals
-- [x] Create and manage groups with dynamic assignment
-- [x] Merge to dynamically create either static assignment group or dynamic assignement group depending on input variable's values
-- [x] Extend creating/managing groups with minimum required attributes only to creating/managing groups with all attributes in Azure AD
-- [x] \(Optional) Apply input variable validation rules if necessary to match available resource values
-- [ ] \(Optional) Apply input variable validation rules if necessary to match business standards
-- [x] Create and manage modules outputs
-- [ ] Document module with README.md
-- [ ] \(Optional) Review code regularly for possible improvements and updates

 ### Requirements

 | Name | Version |